-The District's actual educational and general expenditures were \$2,495,656 less than budgeted amounts primarily due to decreased operating costs from furloughs of four-day weeks implemented during the fiscal year and management's cost effective approach to spending.
-Capital outlay expenditures were \$292,089 less than budgeted amounts due to anticipated purchases that were not made.
+The District's actual educational and general expenditures were \$450,362 less than budgeted amounts primarily due to offsetting tuition revenue credited to operating costs by EAC.
+Capital outlay expenditures were \$263,727 over budget primarily due to the acquisition of capital items that were not yet approved and included at the time of the budget adoption.

-Total revenues were \$494,730 less than budgeted.
-The difference in budgeted compared to actual operating grants and contracts was primarily due to applications for grant funding outstanding at the time the budget was adopted but not awarded.
-This led to a variance of \$236,057 less actual revenue than budgeted.
-The difference in budgeted compared to actual investment earnings was primarily due to a budgeting oversight by the District, which led to a variance of \$198,637 less than budgeted.
+Total revenues were \$135,669 more than budgeted.
+The difference in budgeted compared to actual operating grants and contracts in the amount of \$344,211 was primarily due to the unanticipated grant funding received for the improvement of postsecondary education.
+The difference in budgeted compared to actual investment earnings was primarily due to a budgeting oversight by the District, which led to a variance of \$198,982 less than budgeted.